isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-get-paint-off-laminate-floor/index.md

 layout: post
 ---

-Staining the floor is standard when carrying out [paint](https://pestpolicy.com/airless-paint-sprayer-tips/) restoration, either indoors or outdoors.
+Staining the floor is standard when carrying out [paint](https://pestpolicy.com/airless-paint-sprayer-tips/)restoration, either indoors or outdoors.
 Usually, you will require to clean/remove the paint or playset stain - wet or dry, to improve the finish outlook impression.

 The paint removal process may not be easy at times, mostly when you use the wrong method.
 Laminate floors are even cumbersome to get paint off without damaging surface material. *Here's how to get paint off the laminate floor - use rubbing alcohol/isopropyl alcohol, commercial paint remover like Goof Off, paint stripper, acetone/nail polish, paint thinner like turpentine, or scrap it off.